candidgiggles/kmitchellphoto.github.io/session-info/index.md

 title6: Headshot Photography
 img6: /headshot-sessions/Headshots1.jpg
 post6: Headshot sessions are $175 for 30 minutes and include 5 digital images.
-If needed for an office staff, the price includes up to 5 people (1 headshot pose each) and will also a group shot, if desired. $20 per additional person.
+If needed for an office staff, the price includes up to 5 people (1 headshot pose each) and will also include a group shot, if desired. $20 per each additional person.
 Location can be outdoor, in office, or with a white or black background.
 link6: /portfolio/
 ---